Hearing test: What is a hearing test and can you get it online?

 How accurate are Online Hearing Tests?

 The advancement of hearing aid equipment has made it possible that hearing test is subject to online testing.
 The basic idea is that the person will now be able to conduct a hearing test in the comfort of their own home, without consulting the aid of audiologists or perhaps paying extra money to conduct a test.
 Although several websites will help with conducting online hearing tests, these aren’t always the most reliable.
-Chances are that surrounding noise, the quality of the device speaker you’re taking the test on will be up to clinical standards.
+Chances are that surrounding noise, the quality of the device speaker you’re taking the test on will not be up to clinical standards.

 It is quite simple to understand how these online tests would work.
 The client would be equipped with an audio generator, calibrated to deliver audio signals; the signals would then be transmitted to a programmable hearing device (laptop, iPad or smartphone) and uploaded to an online platform.
 The fitting would allow the customer to listen to a variety of sounds and audible noises to determine the severity of their hearing.
 Tests would be browser-based, as the online tests would be conducted by both the customer and also overseen by a customer support team.